hubymeme22/BatstateU-tenants/server/README.md

   - **Permission**: Admin
   - **Method**: <b style="color: yellow">POST</b>
   - **Parameters**: `month`, `day`, `year`, `rate`, `previous_kwh`, `current_kwh`, `days_present`
+  - **Note**: `month`, `day`, and `year` are numerical values. `month` can have values 1-12 which represents January-December, and the `day` can have values 1-31 which represents the day in a month.
+The `days_present` represents the days that a tennant is present in the room, which must be keep track on, so that equal distribution of billing will be applied.
   - Sample request:
     ```json
     {